NYUCCL/duolingoSLAM/README.md

 fastest training, use the `fr_en` data set since it's smallest, or adjust `n_users` when calling `build_data`.

-Unfortunately installing lightgbm isn't completely trivial: [Instructions are here.](http://lightgbm.readthedocs.io/en/latest/Installation-Guide.html#macos)
+Unfortunately installing lightgbm isn't completely trivial: [Instructions are here.](http://lightgbm.readthedocs.io/en/latest/Installation-Guide.html#macos**
 If there aren't any install errors then it isn't so bad.
 You'll need homebrew, which is here https://brew.sh/ If there are errors I'll try to help if I can!

+**EDIT**: It looks like you might be able to install via pip without installing from source.
+Try `pip install lightgbm`, or `pip install wheel` then `pip install lightgbm`.

 Hopefully if you can't install it then the linear model, found at `model_script.py`, will also give you a general idea if added features are helping or not.